chopicalqui/KaliIntelligenceSuite/README.md

 In order to use KIS, the following configuration steps must be successfully accomplished beforehand:

- -  [mandatory] Clone the repository to a directory you prefere.
+ -  [mandatory] Clone the repository to a directory you prefer.
 Depending on your location preference, you might have to execute this clone with root privileges.

     ```bash